 - Public campaigns on pet care and overpopulation

-Why They’re Important: Education is a key tool for reducing animal welfare issues and improving community involvement.
+Education is a key tool for reducing animal welfare issues and improving community involvement.
+For example, workshops on spay/neuter benefits can prevent overpopulation Educational grants help shelters address root causes of animal welfare issues.

 9. Collaboration Grant